conjurer-rich/fast-flow-flywheel/pages/engagements/kickstart-essentials.md

 ### 2–3 Flow Decision Records

-Simple, well-reasoned decisions to improve team boundaries, ownership, or interactions—captured in a format that’s easy to share and reflect on.
+Simple, well-reasoned decisions to improve team boundaries, ownership, or interactions,captured in a format that’s easy to share and reflect on.

 ### Draft Flow Roadmap

-A Now / Next / Later view of how these early decisions fit together—and what to explore next.
+A Now / Next / Later view of how these early decisions fit together,and what to explore next.

 ## ✅ Outcomes You Can Expect